-Exercise reduces psoriasis riskJune 7th, 2012 in Diseases, Conditions, Syndromes /
+Exercise reduces psoriasis riskJune 7, 2012 By Alvin Powell in Medicine & Health / Diseases, Conditions, Syndromes

 New research by scientists at Harvard Medical School (HMS) and Harvard-affiliated Brigham and Womens Hospital highlights another medical condition improved by exercise: the skin affliction called psoriasis.

 In a study published online by the journal Archives of Dermatology, researchers found that vigorous activity reduced the risk of women developing psoriasis by as much as 25 or 30 percent, compared with the women in the study who exercised least.

 Psoriasis is a common condition afflicting 7.5 million Americans and 125 million people worldwide.
 It is noncontagious and is characterized by skin that is red and irritated and that in many cases develops flaky, silver-white patches.
 The condition not only can be itchy and painful, but can also cause the skin to crack and bleed.
 About one-fifth of cases involve psoriatic arthritis, a condition that can involve significant joint damage.

 Abrar Qureshi, assistant professor of dermatology at Harvard Medical School and Brigham and Womens Hospital and senior author of the paper, said that when he began training, psoriasis was thought to be a skin disease.
 Medical understanding has since changed, and now it is believed to be an autoimmune condition marked by systemic inflammation, during which the body speeds up the growth and turnover of skin cells.

 The work was done by a research team including Qureshi, first author Hillary Frankel of the Brigham, Tricia Li of the Brigham, and Jiali Han, associate professor of dermatology at HMS and the Brigham and associate professor of epidemiology at the Harvard School of Public Health (HSPH).